NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 ## Prediction Error Correction Smoothing

 By default, correcting mispredictions is instantaneous.
 This will cause the predicted remote objects to snap somewhere else when a player changes their movement direction suddenly.
 And as we said, the magnitude of mispredictions is proportional to latency.
 Therefore, for a smooth visual experience, we must smooth out the prediction correction.
 Netick implements a smooth correcter in `NetworkTransfrom`/`NetworkRigidbody`.
 By enabling it, it will smooth out the corrections over multiple frames.
-There are a few settings for it which will need to be fine-tuned to find what is best for your object.
+There are a few settings for it which will need to be fine-tuned to find what is best for your object